sweirich/challenge/debruijn/README.md

 *Reference files:* [Subst](src/Subst.hs) and [Simple](src/Simple.hs)

-The first part is a tutorial overview of de Bruijn indices and substitution, culminating in an traditionally typed implmentation of the simply-typed lambda calculus (STLC).
+The first part is a tutorial overview of de Bruijn indices and substitution, culminating in an traditionally typed implementation of the simply-typed lambda calculus (STLC).
 If you are new to using de Bruijn indices, this part will walk you through the details and provide a general purpose recipe for a Haskell implementation of binding.
 Even if you are not new to de Bruijn indices, you should take a look at this implementation because there are *different* versions of substitution with this representation.

 - [Part II: Adding strong types to STLC](debruijn2.md)